 For example: hairdressers receive their cash immediately and have a short cycle.
 Compare this to avocado growers who operate on a seasonal basis.
 They have a longer cycle – often needing to pay pickers, rent, etc before they are paid.

 Determine how much cash you’ll need to have on hand or easy access to.
 A good-rule-of-thumb for many businesses is to have enough to pay two or three months expenses.

 Assess Your Working Capital Management

 Having a profitable business is not the same as having cash in the bank.
-When you’re paid will often be different to when you need to pay your bills.
+When you are paid will often be different to when you need to pay your bills.

-Consider the following strategies to help you manage your working capital:
+The following strategies will help you manage your working capital:

-- Make it really easy for your customers to pay.
+- Make it really easy for your customers to pay you.
 Consider using mobile payment methods that banks currently promote.
 And make sure you always add your bank details and payment terms on your invoices.

 - Reduce stock levels and order wisely.
 Buying in bulk to obtain bigger discounts might be tempting.
 But remember you need to turn your stock into cash.
 Sell obsolete and slow moving inventory.
 Compare your stock-levels with industry benchmarks.